'Scotland can mix it with best at T20 World Cup'

 "It shows that at this level we can mix it with the best," said Scotland vice-captain Matthew Cross.
 "The way we beat Bangladesh in a tight game, where we were behind the eight ball, shows how good we can be."

-Despite notable performances from the likes of Mark Watt and Michael Leask, Scotland lost every game in the second stage of the tournament.
+Despite notable performances from Mark Watt and Michael Leask, Scotland lost every game in the second stage of the tournament.
 They will look back on their four-wicket loss to Namibia with regret.
 It was the best chance to secure another win, but they could not recover from an early batting collapse.

 There is no question that the presence of associate nations enhance global tournaments.
-The opportunity for Scotland's players to face up against the likes of Virat Kohli, Babar Azam and Kane Williamson is priceless - it is the only way that smaller nations will improve and continue to grow the game.
+The opportunity for Scotland's players to face up against Virat Kohli, Babar Azam and Kane Williamson is priceless - it is the only way that smaller nations will improve and continue to grow the game.

 To Australia then, and the latest chance for Scotland to shine in front of a global cricketing audience.
 Their first objective is to match their achievement from last year and reach the Super 12s.

-"To get through would be a special achievement", Cross said.
-"It's a pretty tough group, we're probably going to have to win two games."
+"To get through would be a special achievement," Cross said.
+"It's a pretty tough group; we're probably going to have to win two games."

 It is largely the same group of players that took the field last year - the major change is that Kyle Coetzer retired from T20 internationals in the summer, and has been replaced as captain by evergreen allrounder Richie Berrington.

-Durham's Michael Jones, Somerset's Josh Davey and Hampshire's Brad Wheal all bring County pedigree and Watt also impressed in a stint with Derbyshire over the summer.
+Durham's Michael Jones, Somerset's Josh Davey and Hampshire's Brad Wheal all bring county pedigree and Watt also impressed in a stint with Derbyshire over the summer.

 Berrington's side have been drawn against West Indies, Zimbabwe and Ireland, with the top two progressing.

-"I think we can take a lot of confidence from the white ball cricket we've played this year, certainly in a strong position in terms of the one-day stuff", Berrington said.
+"I think we can take a lot of confidence from the white ball cricket we've played this year, certainly in a strong position in terms of the one-day stuff," Berrington said.
 "We're really looking forward to this World Cup."

 All three group games will take place at Bellerive Oval in Hobart, starting against West Indies on Monday.